Andy Cowan: Career

 Cowan's songwriting work includes ...
 Hitchin' on the Highway of Life (music, lyrics, vocals by Andy Cowan, guitar arrangement by Marty Rifkin, award-winning session musician for Bruce Springsteen, Tom Petty and Jewel), recipient of five international songwriting nods and featured in Knocked Down and the opening theme of The Neurotic Vaccine ...
 And 20th Century Man (music, lyrics, vocals), the theme to Another Talk Show! with Andy Cowan and Our Time is Up with Andy Cowan (host, writer, producer).

 Cowan's television writing work includes "The Opposite", one of the top ten Seinfeld episodes.

 In 2016, author/columnist, CNN anchor and SiriusXM radio host, Michael Smerconish, devoted a Sunday column in The Philadelphia Inquirer to Cowan's takes on Donald Trump's opposite approach to running for president, and interviewed Cowan on his SiriusXM show about Trump possibly becoming Cowan's epitaph, for which Cowan, as reported in TV Guides TV Insider, apologized.

 Cowan was a 2017 recipient of a Lifetime Achievement Award from Marquis Who's Who in America, and was doubly acknowledged in 2013 by the Writers Guild of America as a writer on the 101 Best Written TV Series, Cheers, Seinfeld.

 His memoir, Banging My Head Against the Wall: A Comedy Writer's Guide to Seeing Stars, with a foreword by Jay Leno, was released on June 28, 2018.
 Media interviews included KCAL-TV CBS Channel 9; Los Angeles; KTLA-TV Channel 5, Los Angeles; KABC Radio, Los Angeles; WGN Radio, Chicago; The Michael Smerconish Program, SiriusXM; Coast to Coast AM with George Noory; The Michael Harrison Interview and The Adam Carolla Show on PodcastOne; The Jim Bohannon Show; and First Light on Westwood One.
-Banging My Head Against the Wall: A Comedy Writer's Guide to Seeing Stars was acquired in 2019 by The National Comedy Center in Jamestown, New York.
+Banging My Head Against the Wall: A Comedy Writer's Guide to Seeing Stars is featured at the National Comedy Center in Jamestown, New York.